Dhurandhar 2 Review: Ranveer Singh ROARS as Hamza with intensity, style and gripping build-up | Bollywood Life

 Brutal fight and bloodbath

-A brutal fight begins between Jaskirar and the members of the politician's gang.
+A brutal fight begins between Jaskirat and the members of the politician's gang.
 The scene is violent, with Ranveer going all out in his beast mode.
-Finally, Jaskirat finds his sister, and he is arrested for killing the family members of a politician.
+Finally, Jaskirat finds his sister; however, he is arrested for killing the family members of a politician.

-Due to political power, Jaskirat falls weak, and his father and sister are brutally killed.
+Due to political power, Jaskirat falls weak, and his father is brutally killed, and one of his sisters is raped and murdered.
+He is sentenced to jail, where he meets IB Chief Ajay Sanyal (R Madhavan).
+He convinces Jaskirat to fight for his country and take his 'Badla' and he will provide him with the fuel (Eendhan) to fight the enemies.
+And from here, Hamza's journey begins.

 Cinematography and direction